It probably seems the SEO techniques you need to know evolve each year. And that’s because they do!

 SEOs often deprioritize meta descriptions, and you can understand why.
 Data from Ahrefs shows that Google rewrites meta descriptions in 63% of cases.
 This means even with custom meta descriptions, Google may decide they know better and create their own based upon your content.

-Nonetheless, a well-written meta description can help improve your CTR by giving users valuable information about your page and enticing them to click your result.
+Nonetheless, a well-written meta description can help improve your SEO CTR by giving users valuable information about your page and enticing them to click your result.

 Meta descriptions are the short piece of text under the title tag.
 They’re typically around 160 characters long on desktop and 120 characters on mobile, but this can vary.